 Originally known as the ‘ordinary’ or ‘high-wheeler’, the early bicycle many of us know as the ‘penny-farthing’ was first manufactured in the 1870s.
 Its iconic design featured one gigantic wheel at the front and a tiny wheel behind.

 Chain-driven bicycles were not invented until 1885.
-Because the penny-farthing’s pedals were mounted straight onto the bike’s axel, one revolution of the pedals equalled one rotation of the wheel.
+As the penny-farthing’s pedals were mounted straight onto the bike’s axel, one revolution of the pedals equalled one rotation of the wheel.

 Larger wheels meant that riders could go faster and travel further.
 Bicycle manufacturers responded with increasingly large wheels, with sizes typically ranging from 36 to 60 inches.